JuliaPOMDP/GenerativeModels.jl/README.md

 ## Description

+Note: this package is designed to be used only with the "parametric" version of POMDPs (i.e. a version that exports POMDP{S,A,O} rather than POMDP).

 This package extends POMDPs.jl by providing a single interface function that makes implementing and solving problems with generative models easier.

 For POMDPs, this function is